-Nestlé is working with its suppliers towards plantation-level traceability for all our products, but there has been a lack of available information across the palm oil supply chain.
-In 2014, we created, piloted and deployed our Traceability Declaration Document (TDD), which suppliers complete quarterly to declare the supply chain linked to our products.
-While information gaps remain, the TDD does allow for unprecedented transparency and facilitates discussions with suppliers to address those gaps.
+Nestlé is working with its suppliers towards plantation-level traceability for all our foods and beverages, but in the palm oil supply chain there has been a lack of available information.
+To address this, we use our Traceability Declaration Document (TDD), which suppliers complete quarterly to declare the supply chain linked to our foods and beverages.
+Although information gaps remain, the TDD allows for unprecedented transparency and facilitates discussions with suppliers to address those gaps.

 We have almost reached our newly stated, more ambitious target for increased traceability and supplier engagement.
-However, we also recognise that until traceability becomes feasible for all supply chains, including for complex blends of palm-based derivatives, GreenPalm certificates have had a role to play in supporting producers of certified sustainable palm oil.
+However, we also recognise that until traceability becomes feasible for all supply chains, including for complex blends of palm-based derivatives, GreenPalm certificates will have a role to play in supporting producers of certified sustainable palm oil.

 Since 2010, we have used RSPO GreenPalm certificates to offset our purchases of palm oil and contribute to the development of best practice in the palm oil industry.
-This mechanism has helped us to demonstrate our sustainability commitments to suppliers, plantation owners, customers and consumer communities.
-But it was always a temporary solution while we identified palm oil origins and started to assess and help to remediate the root causes of deforestation and poor labour conditions.
+This mechanism has helped us demonstrate our sustainability commitments to suppliers, plantation owners, customers and consumer communities.
+But it was always a temporary solution while we identified palm oil origins and started to assess and help remediate the root causes of deforestation and poor labour conditions.

-We have now reached a point where, for much of the palm oil volume we source, the origin is known so we must refocus our resources on tackling the key issues we have identified, while mapping our supply chains.
-Therefore, from January 2015, we started to phase out the buying of GreenPalm certificates for the palm oil that is traceable back to the mill and began diverting resources to partnership activities to support palm oil smallholders.
+Following last year’s decision to phase out the use of RSPO GreenPalm certificates to offset our purchases of palm oil, we have begun working towards this aim.
+In January 2015, we started phasing out the purchase of GreenPalm certificates for the palm oil that is traceable back to the mill and began diverting resources to partnership activities to support palm oil smallholders.